ABOVE : "Overall Gaui has delivered a pretty much future proof, high quality kit with excellent flying characteristics."

 This whole construction provides a very precise control system.
 The swash-plate is play free.
 The anti-rotation pin has been fitted with bearings so there is no play, friction or wear on the pin and its guide.

-The up and down play of the head assembly is adjusted via shims above and below the main gear, The Formula rotor-head is lower than the original head, bringing the rotor disc closer to the centre of gravity and thus improving the agility of the model.
+The up and down play of the head assembly is adjusted via shims above and below the main gear, The Formula rotor-head is lower than the original head, bringing the rotor disc closer to the center of gravity and thus improving the agility of the model.

 The ball-links included in the kit are very sturdy and mount firmly on the balls, yet still move freely.
 The rotor-head linkages are turnbuckles so blade tracking can be tuned perfectly.

 After a final check-up of the helicopter and settings and performing a range-check.
 It's time for a first flight.
 Plug fn the batteries and let's fly!
-While It's spooling up you notice that the drivetrain is very smooth and silent.
+While It's spooling up you notice that the drive train is very smooth and silent.

 Once in the air the X7 feels very stable and predictable.
 After some simple circuits to get a feeling for the helicopter it's time to switch to Idle Up and start some easy 3D.